GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 200 | string | Report successfully updated | As described below

-For each Subawardee in the request, the API will process the request as described.
-If the Subawardee request passes all validations as specified in the General Error Messages section, the Subaward report will be updated successfully and HTTP Status code 200 will be returned.
-If the Subawardee request passes all validations as specified in the Validation Failure Error Messages section, then the report is saved in “Published” status.
-If any validations fail, validation error messages are sent back as a part of the response body.
-The report status is updated as described below. * If the updates are being performed on a “Draft” report, and there are validation failures, then the report stays in “Draft” status.
-If there are no validation failures, the report is updated to “Published” status. * If the updates are being performed on a “Published” report, a new subawardReportNumber is assigned to the update request.
-If there are validation failures, then the report status is set to “Reopened”.
-If there are no validation failures, the new Subaward report moves to “Published” status and the previous “Published” report is archived.
+The API will process each request as described for all Subawardees within the request.
+* If the Subawardee request passes all validations as specified in the [General Error Messages](#general-error-messages) section, the Subaward report will be updated successfully and HTTP Status code 200 will be returned.
+* If the Subawardee request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report will save in "Published" status.
+* If any validations fail, validation error messages are sent back as a part of the response body.
+The report status is updated as described below:
+	* If the updates are being performed on a "Draft" report, then the report stays in "Draft" status
+ 	* If the updates are being performed on a "Published" report, a new subawardReportNumber is assigned to the update request.
+The report status is set to "Reopened"
+* If there are no validation failures, the report status is updated as described below:
+	* If the update are being performed on a "Draft" report, then the report is updated to "Published" status
+ 	* If the updates are being performed on a "Published" report, then the report moves to "Published" status and the previous "Published" report is archived.

 See the [Response JSON](#response-json) section for the response structure and specific examples.
 The API will return other HTTP Status codes in case of any other errors and the report will not be updated.
-Refer to the General Error Messages for specific details.
+Refer to the [General Error Messages](#general-error-messages) for specific details.

 #### Examples:

 <details>
-<summary>Example: Update Grant Subaward report for multiple awards and multiple Subawards.
+<summary>Example 1: Update Grant Subaward report for multiple awards and multiple Subawards.
 Example includes scenario when Top Pay Employees information for the Subawardee is not mandatory to be provided.</summary>
 <p>
 <code><pre>
 {